 I hear that Bradley Cooper likes to make surprise appearances on campus too.
 When he came, he showed a pre-screening of “A Star is Born” to Georgetown students.

 Georgetown Grilling Society: 2 guys who missed grilling backyard, so they started this society that grills on Fridays

 Even if you dream of going to Georgetown, it’s still so much more work.
-These essays include one the classical “Why Georgetown?” question.
-The second is about one of the 4 undergraduate schools.
+These essays include one of the classical “Why Georgetown?”.

-You also need 2 recommendation letters: one from a counselor and one from a teacher.
-They require your high school transcript(s), extracurriculars, an alumni interview (about 30-60 min and always with someone who lives in your hometown), and they strongly recommend 3 SAT subject tests.
+You also need two recommendation letters: one from a counselor and one from a teacher.
+They require your high school transcript(s), extracurriculars, and an alumni interview (about 30-60 min and always with someone who lives in your hometown), and they strongly recommend 3 SAT subject tests.

 Of course, there is your SAT or ACT score, but they are not a score choice school.
-If you failed the first time you took the SAT, they will see.
+If you failed the first time you took the SAT, they would see.

 More background on Georgetown

-The one on the left is 1634 when Father White and Father Gravenor came to St. Mary’s Maryland to start an educational system.
+The one on the left was from 1634, when Father White and Father Gravenor came to St. Mary’s, Maryland to start an educational system.
 Historians argue that this was the founding of Georgetown.
 If this is true, then Georgetown would be the oldest school, but they gave it to Harvard instead.